RuchiCodesDev/Automation-in-Agriculture-using-AI-ML/README.md

-3.4 Software and Hardware Requirements
+💻3.4 Software and Hardware Requirements
  Software Requirements

-Python
+🐍Python
 Python is an interpreted high-level general-purpose programming language.
 Its design philosophy emphasizes code readability with its use of significant indentation.
 Its language constructs as well as

 its object-oriented approach aim to help programmers write clear, logical code for small and large- scale projects.

-IDE
+ 🖊️IDE
 Visual Studio Code is a source-code editor made by Microsoft for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.